 P1743:62

 Equation (10-9), Equation (10-10), and Equation (10-11) define the MAC slot boundaries using attributes provided by the PHY, which are such that they compensate for implementation timing variations.
-The starting reference of these slot boundaries is again the end of the last symbol of the previous PPDU.
+The starting reference of these slot boundaries is again the end previous PPDU[+SigExt].

 P1806L21